hsp-60

 summary: Yoneda et al. (2004) demonstrated that perturbing mitochondrial

-response.
-This represents a downstream phenotypic consequence rather
+This represents a downstream phenotypic consequence rather than a specific

 action: KEEP_AS_NON_CORE